PartMan7/aifa/ALGORITHMS.md

 In simple terms, a significant time is basically the minimum time required to charge the vehicle until it can travel on a chosen edge from the current city.
 Therefore, every time a vehicle parks at a city, it generates x + 1 child nodes, where x is the number of edges from that city.

-For more information on the implementation of these functions, refer to (this file)[THOUGHTS.md].
+For more information on the implementation of these functions, refer to [this file](THOUGHTS.md).

 <sub>In time complexities, n represents the number of cities, while v represents the number of vehicles.</sub>